• Skip to primary navigation

 • Pour the cereal into a large bowl and set aside.

-• In a medium saucepan over low heat, melt the butter, white chocolate, almond extract and vanilla extract, stirring constantly until completely melted.
+• In a medium saucepan over low heat, melt the butter, white chocolate, almond extract2, and vanilla extract2, stirring constantly until completely melted.
 Remove from heat.

 • Immediately pour melted mixture over cereal and stir gently to coat.